fitzy101/api-template/readme.md

 docker build -t api-template .
 ```

-You can then run the API using the command:
+You can then run the API using the command (update the database creds/info
+accordingly):
 ```sh
 docker run -p 8090:3000 -d \
 --env DB_USERNAME=root \